Mahmedfarhan/github-action-lab/README.md

 2. Code Editor

--In order to edit code, download any software such as Visual Studio Code or any other txt editor tool which best suits.
+- In order to edit code, download any software such as Visual Studio Code or any other txt editor tool which best suits.

 3. A GitHub Repository